Ray of Creation: Levels

 This lineage indicates and compares the construction of all of the levels, matters, and laws of the Universe, placing them in scale with one another.
+Both levels called "The Absolute" reflect the will of God (in Fourth Way terms); the all-encompassing Absolute in that it is the undivided will of God from which creation branches out, and the bottom Absolute in that it is the final end or limit of creation's branching out.

 Laws

 It was taught that in "The Absolute" the three holy forces form a whole, and thereby there is only one law (force) in the Absolute (which is the Will of the Absolute).
 The three forces of this law converge to form "All Worlds", whose level, now, being a part of the whole now has three laws.
 This level also having three forces, acts in creating "All Suns" in a similar process, and thereby "All Suns" has six laws (three new ones and three of the All Worlds level).
 Similarly, "Sun" has 12 laws, "All Planets" 24 laws, "Earth" 48 laws, "Moon" 96 laws, and "The Absolute" 192 laws.

-Each level after the Absolute has a bigger number of laws which govern it.
+Each level after the one-law Absolute has a bigger number of laws which govern it.
 Therefore, the further the level is away from the Absolute, the more mechanical the living things in it are.
 By this comparison it is claimed that there are 48 laws governing the life of living beings on Earth, thereby also claiming that the life on Earth is quite mechanical.

-Note that "the three holy forces" above, have manifestations in the physical universe as we know it today, such as are studies by physicists, other scientists.
-That is, aspects of "The Ray of Creation" as taught by Gurdjieff, Ouspensky, and others, can be understood and described by modern science and scientists.

-Please also note that "The Absolute" mentioned here does not refer to God as it is normally understood or described by most humans.
+Note that "The Absolute" mentioned here does not refer to God in conventional Christian terms, but as understood in terms of Gurdjieff's "esoteric Christianity" as he also called his Fourth Way teaching.